Distributed Ledger Technology Providers

 The Regulatory Principles

-The nine principles set out below applied to DLT Providers will ensure that the GFSC’s regulatory outcomes are achieved.
+The ten principles set out below applied to DLT Providers will ensure that the GFSC’s regulatory outcomes are achieved.

 1. A DLT Provider must conduct its business with honesty and integrity.